nuxt/components/README.md

 Path (absolute or relative) to the directory containing your components.

-You can use nuxt aliases (`~` or `@`) to refer to directories inside project or directly use a npm package path similar to require.
+You can use Nuxt aliases (`~` or `@`) to refer to directories inside project or directly use a npm package path similar to require.

 #### extensions

 - Type: `Array<string>`
 - Default:
-  - Extensions supported by nuxt builder (`builder.supportedExtensions`)
+  - Extensions supported by Nuxt builder (`builder.supportedExtensions`)
   - Default supported extensions `['vue', 'js']` or `['vue', 'js', 'ts', 'tsx']` depending on your environment

 **Example:** Support multi-file component structure